Updated on October 26, 2022

 1. Zippered or Closed pouch

-This is great for storing small little notes, your business cards, and other slips of papers, receipts, or appointment cards you may pick up (or hand out) during the day.
-You can also slip in a calculator, pen, paper clips, washi tape, etc. to help keep you organized.
+This is great for storing small little notes, your business cards, and other slips of paper, receipts, or appointment cards you may pick up (or hand out) during the day.
+You can also slip in a calculator, pen, paper clips, washi tape, etc., to help keep you organized.

 2. Pocket Folder

 This goes along with the zippered pouch above.
-Having a place to temporarily store papers you receive throughout the day can keep you organized and sane until you have time to deal with those papers at a later time.
-It is also a great place to slip your out-going mail, movie rentals, etc. that need to go with you when you leave the house if you plan on taking your planner with you.
+Having a place to temporarily store papers you receive throughout the day can keep you organized and sane until you have time to deal with them later.

 3. Pen Holder

-This one should be pretty self-explanatory, but having a space in your planner that holds your favorite pen or pencil is great for making sure you always have something to write with when you need to.
+This one should be pretty self-explanatory, but having a space in your planner that holds your favorite pen or pencil is great for ensuring you always have something to write with when needed.

 4. Durable Cover

-This one again is not mandatory, but it is nice to have a strong, durable cover that can withstand some spills and be repeatedly thrown into a purse or handbag.
-You don’t want to have your pretty cardstock cover falling apart after a few months of use!
+It is nice to have a strong, durable cover that can withstand some spills and be repeatedly thrown into a purse or handbag.
+You don’t want your pretty cardstock cover to fall apart after a few months of use!

 4. Pretty